 What can a card do for your YouTube marketing?
 Here are a few ideas to get you started:

 You get to decide which of these types of cards to add to the video.
 Interior designers can use up to five cards per video, so make sure that you use yours wisely to maximize their impact.
 You want to use them at times that make sense, but you don’t want to overdo it if there is no natural segue to link to another video or website.

 Are you convinced that utilizing YouTube as another social media outlet could be a revolutionary shift in your business?
 While there is a lot of competition on YouTube, it can be a great marketing tool for interior design businesses.

 People are watching billions of hours’ worth of content on the platform each week, so it makes sense that you would want to get in on the trend.

-When you’re ready to get started making videos for your business and clients, you need the Video Starter Checklist from Behind the Design.
+When you’re ready to get started making videos for your business and clients, you need the "Complete Guide to Get Started Creating Video Content" from Behind the Design.
 Let us help you make the most impact with your videos and get started on the right foot!

 Sign Up for Our Weekly Newsletter

 Get helpful career, business, and design tips right in your inbox each week.